Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Implementation and Experiments

 \subsubsection{Comparing I-WAVE to MH-RM}

 In this study, we compare I-WAVE to the MML estimator implemented via MH-RM in a setting where the number of factors is large.
-We use the MH-RM implementation from the R package mirt, which has core functions written in both R and C++ \citep[Version 1.32.1][]{Chalmers2012}.
+We use the MH-RM implementation from the R package mirt, which has core functions written in both R and C++ \parencite[Version 1.32.1][]{Chalmers2012}.
 The data generating model has $P = 10$ factors measured by $J = 100$ $5$-category items.
-Generating parameters are again rounded estimates from the five-factor reference model in Section~\ref{section:4.2.1} with the parameters for items $51$--$100$ set equal to the parameters for items $1$--$50$.
+Generating parameters are again rounded estimates from the five-factor reference model in the empirical example with the parameters for items $51$--$100$ set equal to the parameters for items $1$--$50$.
 The factor correlation matrix is a $10 \times 10$ block diagonal matrix with rounded FFM estimates on the main-diagonals and zeros on the off-diagonals.
-We conduct $100$ replications for each $N = \num{1000}$, $\num{2500}$, $\num{5000}$, and $\num{10000}$.
-For I-WAVE, we set $R = 5$ and set the learning rate optimization hyperparameter to $0.0025$ to ensure the IW-ELBO does not diverge due to the large number of factors \citep[for details, see ][]{UrbanBauer2021}.
-I-WAVE converged to poor local maxima once each when $N = \num{1000}$ and $\num{2500}$, both of which were handled by refitting with a new random seed.
+We conduct $100$ replications for each $N = \num{625}$, $\num{1250}$, $\num{2500}$, and $\num{5000}$.
+For I-WAVE, we set $R = 10$ since this value performed well in the previous simulation.
 We set MH-RM hyperparameters to the mirt package defaults, which performed well across $N$ settings.

 Simulation results are presented in Figures~\ref{fig:6} and~\ref{fig:7}.
 Both methods obtain comparable estimates in all $N$ settings and have MSE decreasing toward zero with increasing $N$.
-I-WAVE may obtain slightly better estimates than MH-RM for $N = \num{1000}$, and vice versa for $N = \num{10000}$, although the differences appear to be somewhat negligible.
+I-WAVE may obtain slightly better estimates than MH-RM for $N = \num{625}$, and vice versa for $N = \num{5000}$, although the differences appear to be somewhat negligible.
 Parameter biases for both methods were also comparable and are not shown.
-I-WAVE is faster than MH-RM in all settings: the median fitting time for I-WAVE stays around three minutes and decreases slightly as $N$ increases, whereas the median fitting time for MH-RM is around $4.5$ minutes when $N = \num{1000}$ and increases to around $18$ minutes when $N = \num{10000}$.
-We note that the MH-RM implementation in the commercially available flexMIRT software \citep{Cai2017} has core functions written in C++ and is likely faster than mirt, although even this implementation would become slower as $N$ increases.
-Additionally, I-WAVE could achieve a potentially large speedup using a GPU, whereas a similar speedup is not currently available for MH-RM.
+I-WAVE is faster than MH-RM in all settings: the median fitting time for I-WAVE remains slightly above three minutes for all $N$, whereas the median fitting time for MH-RM is slightly under $5$ minutes when $N = \num{625}$ and increases to around $15.5$ minutes when $N = \num{5000}$.
+We note that the MH-RM implementation in the commercially available flexMIRT software \parencite{Cai2017} has core functions written in C++ and is likely faster than mirt, although even this implementation would become slower as $N$ increases.